 A paring knife for doing light-duty tasks like peeling fruits and veggies, a serrated blade for cutting ingredients with a hard exterior and soft interior, and a chef’s knife for general usage.
 So, instead of getting a set, invest in a knife sharpener.

 If you are searching for a sharp and good quality knife that makes your cooking session fast and fun, then skim through the entire post below where I have compiled some well-researched points to look for in an affordable chef knife along with a few options that perfectly match the criteria of a perfect chef knife.

 How to select the best affordable chef knife:

 That’s not necessary for an expensive knife to have a sharp and perfect blade; a cheap knife can also have one.
-You just need to check whether it would fit the best in your hand, light in weight and, is easy to move while working.
+You just need to check whether it would fit the best in your hand, is light in weight, and is easy to move while working.

 There are different styles of knives.
 The major ones are

 Matsushima once said, “Every cook, including a new cook, needs a chef’s knife.
 The style is a personal decision”.

 Whatever style you select, it should suit you the best in terms of both design and performance.